 English is taught daily as a discrete subject, but also features heavily in many other curriculum areas.
-English consists of Speaking and Listening, Handwriting, Phonics and Spelling, Reading and Writing.
+English consists of speaking and listening, handwriting, phonics, spelling, punctuation, grammar, reading and writing.

 Speaking and Listening is promoted in all curriculum areas.
 Activities include discussion, presentations, sharing stories and poetry, role play, debate and drama.